Part 1, Chapter 1

 Many apps rely on real-time, bi-directional communication to give users a great experience.
 One example is a ride-sharing app like Uber or Lyft, which is built on the messages that are sent between a rider and a driver.
-A rider selects a starting location and destination, then broadcasts a trip request to all nearby drivers.
+A rider selects a starting location and destination, and then the app broadcasts a trip request to all nearby drivers.
 An available driver accepts the trip and meets the rider at the pick-up address.
 In the meantime, every move the driver makes is sent to the rider almost instantaneously and the rider can track the trip status as long as it is active.

 The instruction will be given in three parts:

-- Part 1: Using test-driven development, we'll write and test the server-side code powered by Django and Django Channels.
+- Part 1: Using Test-Driven Development, we'll write and test the server-side code powered by Django and Django Channels.

 - Part 2: We'll set up the client-side Angular app along with authentication and authorization.
 Also, we'll streamline the development workflow by adding Docker.